 - Wauwatosa - 4:15 PM

-- Insider Tip: Before checking out the train, bring the family to the Milwaukee County Zoo for Breakfast & Lunch with Santa Claus!
-Pack your Christmas lists and your camera, and be sure to call ahead to reserve your seat at the table for this memorable meal.
+- Insider Tip: Before checking out the train, bring the family to the Milwaukee County Zoo for an afternoon among giraffes, monkeys, penguins and more!

 - Hartland - 5:45 PM

 - Insider Tip: Staying local for the weekend?
 On Sunday, visit the Oconomowoc Winter Farmer’s Market, where you’ll find everything from homemade baked goods and honey to fresh soups, salsas and more!

 - Insider Tip: Swap your snow boots for skates with a visit to the Skate Express Family Roller Rink!
 Stop by in the afternoon for a few spins around the rink before the holiday train rolls in that evening.

 - Insider Tip: Sample farm-fresh milk and homemade ice cream with a stop at Sassy Cow Creamery.
 See for yourself how Sassy Cow’s dairy products are crafted through their large observation windows, and grab a cone to-go on your way to the train.

 - Insider Tip: Round out your afternoon of winter fun with a run down the tubing hills at Cascade Mountain.
 The perfect activity for the whole family, snow tubing requires no experience and can be enjoyed by children and adults of all ages.
 Don’t blink, or you just might miss your group flying down the 900’ chute!